DahianaMC/Pewlett-Hackard-Analysis/README.md

  ## Analysis
  ### Information provided by client:
   - The client made available 6 tables that includes employees information.
-The summary of the information is presented in an Entity Relationship Diagram (ERD), where we can appreciate the relationship between tables:
+The summary of the information is presented in an Entity Relationship Diagram (ERD), where we can understand the relationship between tables:

 _____________________________